Online Blackjack UK 2026: Best Casinos, RTP, Variants & Strategy Tips

 The objectives of Blackjack

-The aim of the game is to score more than the dealer's hand without going bust.
+The game aims to score more than the dealer's hand without going bust.
 The maximum permissible score before going bust is 21 – otherwise known as blackjack!

 The 3 ways in which you can beat the Dealer